Tips | Research Experience

 Studentships and Fellowships

 Departmental websites may post current research positions and some departments may compile a database of students looking for opportunities or studentships.
-Professors would review these databases when they are seeking assistance with research projects or interested in supervising a student research project.
-A good example is the Faculty of Medicine’s research site, which lists summer studentship opportunities http://medicine.utoronto.ca/research/summer-student-program-information.
+Professors review these databases when they're seeking assistance with research projects or are interested in supervising a student research project.
+A good example is the Faculty of Medicine’s research site, which lists summer studentship opportunities.
 Networking is also highly recommended and effective at uncovering opportunities.

 Government Funding at a Glance

-Government research funding programs specialize in particular research fields.
-Three main funding bodies are the National Sciences and Engineering Research Council of Canada (NSERC), the Social Sciences and Humanities Research Council (SSHRC) as well as the Canadian Institutes of Health Research (CIHR).
-Funding from these agencies is directed primarily towards faculty, graduate students, or institutions and community agencies.
+Funding from these agencies is directed primarily towards faculty, graduate students, or institutions, and community agencies.
 However, undergraduate students who are supervised by a faculty member holding a designated grant may also apply for research funding.
-NSERC has a dedicated undergraduate research grant, http://www.nserc-crsng.gc.ca/Students-Etudiants/UG-PC/USRA-BRPC_eng.asp and CIHR has sporadic grants for undergrads as well.
+NSERC has a dedicated undergraduate research grant, and CIHR occasionally has grants for undergrads as well.

 Although the specifics of the application process may vary, in general, all proposals are awarded through an independent, national, peer-review process.
-This process involves a selection committee who assess the proposals based on academic excellence and other essential criteria.
+This process involves a selection committee that assesses the proposals based on academic excellence and other essential criteria.
 For more information, consult the following sites:

-Most organizations require candidates to submit a formal proposal in order to be considered for project funding.
-It is important that your research project is conceptually sound and a good fit for the organization.
+Most organizations require candidates to submit a formal proposal to be considered for project funding.
+It's important that your research project is conceptually sound and a good fit for the organization.
 Funding organizations like to know how your project complements their philosophy so researching the organization to tailor your proposal is key.

-Important sections in a proposal include: the Executive Summary - a brief summary of your proposal; the Statement of Need which provides rationale for your project and how it will further the field; the Project Description which outlines your objective, methodology, administrative structure, strategies for evaluation and timelines; and the Budget - lists the type of expenses likely to be incurred and an outline of how funding will be directed.
-For more information on writing proposals, visit: http://guides.library.illinois.edu/research_proposal
+Important sections in a proposal include: the Executive Summary - a brief summary of your proposal; the Statement of Need which provides the rationale for your project and how it will further the field; the Project Description which outlines your objective, methodology, administrative structure, strategies for evaluation and timelines; and the Budget - lists the type of expenses likely to be incurred and an outline of how funding will be directed.
+Check here for more information on writing proposals.

 Research Opportunities Abroad

 The website GoinGlobal lists international internships in a variety of research areas.
-Search this site by country of interest via the CLNx https://clnx.utoronto.ca under the resources tab.
+Search this site by country of interest via the CLNx under the Resources tab.